CursedBlackCat/SIFAC/README.md

 ## Project Status
 ### Game Client
 The game client still has much work to be done.
-One beatmap is currently playable with some visual bugs.
+One beatmap is currently playable, as well as two debugging beatmaps.
-Current known issues:
-* Hold notes do not show a trail
-* Some notes do not disappear after being hit
-* Poor timing offset

 To-do (based on program flow of official arcade machines):
 - [ ] Title screen